veereshhalagegowda/platformDocumentation/1.0.0/Components/Form Controls/image.md

 Image component is used to insert an image into a page.

 ## Usage
-The image in used to display an image in a page.
+The image is used to display an image in a page.
 The image has two required attributes: src and alt.

 **Note:** Images are not technically inserted into the page, images are linked to HTML pages.
 The image component creates a holding space for the referenced image.

 ### How to use
 1. Drag and drop the component.